 In response to a question about technology fundamentals Matt Henton responded by saying:

-“We’re very lucky, we work with a company called ‘Remarkable’, a fantastic eCommerce platform and a super adaptable bunch of guys”.
+“We’re very lucky, we work with a company called ‘Remarkable Commerce’, a fantastic commerce platform and a super adaptable bunch of guys”.

 And whilst we were delighted with this unexpected endorsement, we also hope that our summary below will help those not present to take some benefit from the panel session.